viviRbi/vyNote/readme.md

 ## What is the default Maven build lifecycle?

 ## Where / when does Maven retrieve dependencies from?
 Where are they stored locally?
+- Maven retrieve its dependencies from a Maven repository
+- 3 type of Maven repositories: Local, Central, Remote
+- They are stored locally

 ## What is the POM and what is the pom.xml?
 - POM is short for Project Object Model.
 It is the representation of a Maven project held in a file named pom.xml